Creating Video-Based Educational Courses

 Step-4: Build Video-Ready Slides

 Presentation is the key to engaging learners.
 It provides better learning outcomes as learners immerse themselves in the learning process.
 Educators often use digital means to supplement in-class learning.
-However, presentations are not sufficient for video-based education because the supplementary material contains more textual information that the teacher explains.
+However, presentations are not sufficient for video-based education because the supplementary material contains more textual information, which the teacher explains.
 However, in video-based education, educators do not involve themselves directly in the class.
 The entire process of learning takes place through on-screen videos.
 Thus, it becomes difficult to capture learner attention with text-only slides.
 Therefore, educators must include more visuals and other interactive elements like quizzes and puzzles instead of text.

 For instance, a science lesson on Resonance Structures of Benzene containing visuals that include chemical compound structure is easier to understand than just plain text.
 Text-only information on such complex topics can confuse the learners.
 Also, learners are likely to be uninterested in learning such complicated concepts through text.
 As a result, video-based courses also affect learning outcomes.

 Step-5: Stick to the Time Limit

 Moreover, several small videos with digestible chunks of information are better than longer ones.
 Khan Academy presents the most significant example of this form of learning.
 They offer lessons in the form of short videos with relevant information about the topic.

 Step-6: Record and Include Interactions